tc39/proposal-unified-intl-numberformat/README.md

 - `compactDisplay`, used only when `notation` is "compact", takes either "short" or "long"

 Rounding-related settings (min/max integer/fraction digits) are applied after the number is scaled according to the chosen notation.

+When `notation` is "compact" and there are no user-specified rounding options, a special compact notation rounding strategy is used: round to the nearest integer, but always keep 2 significant digits.
+For example, 123.4K rounds to 123K, and 1.234K rounds to 1.2K.
+The user can determine that the compact rounding strategy is being used in the *resolvedOptions* if `notation` is "compact" *and* none of the rounding settings are present.

 Notation styles are allowed to be combined with other options: